List of Romania Twenty20 International cricketers

 This is a list of Romanian Twenty20 International cricketers.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Romania and other ICC members after 1 January 2019 will be eligible for T20I status.
+Therefore, all Twenty20 matches played between Romania and other ICC members after 1 January 2019 have T20I status.

-This list comprises all members of the Romania cricket team who have played at least one T20I match.
+This list comprises names all members of the Romania cricket team who have played at least one T20I match.
 It is initially arranged in the order in which each player won his first Twenty20 cap.
 Where more than one player won his first Twenty20 cap in the same match, those players are listed alphabetically by surname (according to the name format used by Cricinfo).

 Romania played their first match with T20I status on 29 August 2019 against Austria during the 2019 Romania T20 Cup.